rhkhabure/Phoenix-KE-Analysis-report/README.md

-# R-Studio-stuff
+# Phoenix Ke Analytics
-This is a collection of my R studio codes and projects
+This is research on publicly available data on from the Phoenix Ke Instagram page.
+From their research on what the current data analysis and science field in Kenya.